Cleaning Telescope Lenses or Mirror

 © Anthony Urbano | Bacoor, Philippines

-Peltier-Cooled DSLR Project
+Peltier-Cooled and Filter-Modified DSLR

 During an exposure, the imaging sensor of a DSLR warms up, resulting to noisy images.
 By cooling down the sensor, it is possible to eliminate or somehow minimize this thermal noise.